Maki-e Gold Decoration

 Meet the Artist: Miyuki Kinoshita

-Lacquer artist.
-Miyuki has developed her own distinctive artistic style and creates works incorporating techniques such as raden (mother-of-pearl inlay) and maki-e.
+As a lacquer artist, Kinoshita has developed her own distinctive artistic style, and creates works incorporating techniques such as raden (mother-of-pearl inlay) and maki-e.
 She has received awards at several national craft competitions.

 Selected Works